How to start a business in Texas

 - Set up your workspace or storefront

-- Stock inventory or prepare service offerings
+- Stock inventory or prepare your service offerings

 - Create your website and social media profiles